 It would be easy to see in all this powerful evidence that racism is a permanent fixture in America’s social fabric and even, perhaps, an inevitable aspect of human nature.
-Indeed, the mere act of labeling others according to their age, gender, or race is a reflexive habit of the human mind.
-Social categories, like race, impact our thinking quickly, often outside of our awareness.
-Extensive research has found that these implicit racial biases—negative thoughts and feelings about people from other races—are automatic, pervasive, and difficult to suppress.
-Neuroscientists have also explored racial prejudice by exposing people to images of faces while scanning their brains in fMRI machines.
+Indeed, the mere act of labeling others according to their age, gender or race is a reflexive habit of the human mind.
+Social groupings such as race that we have come to think of as “categories” influence our thinking quickly, often outside of our awareness.
+Extensive research has found that these implicit racial biases—subconscious negative thoughts and feelings about people from other races—are automatic, pervasive and difficult to suppress.
+Neuroscientists have explored racial prejudice by exposing people to images of faces while scanning their brains in functional MRI machines.
 Early studies found that when people viewed faces of another race, the amount of activity in the amygdala—a small brain structure associated with experiencing emotions, including fear—was associated with individual differences on measures of implicit racial bias.

-Recent research confirms that coalition-based preferences trump race-based preferences.
+Many studies have shown that coalition-based preferences override race-based preferences.
 For instance, our research has revealed that the simple act of placing people on a mixed-race team can diminish their automatic racial bias.
-In a series of experiments, White participants who were randomly placed on a mixed-race team—the Tigers or Lions—showed little evidence of implicit racial bias.
-Merely belonging to a mixed-race team trigged positive automatic associations with all of the members of their own group, irrespective of race.
-Being a part of one of these seemingly trivial mixed-race groups produced similar effects on brain activity—the amygdala responded to team membership rather than race.
+In a series of experiments, white participants who were randomly placed on a mixed-race team—the Tigers or Lions—showed little evidence of implicit racial bias.
+Merely belonging to a mixed-race team triggered positive automatic associations with all the members of their own group, regardless of race.
+Being part of one of these seemingly trivial mixed-race groups produced similar effects on brain activity—the amygdala responded to team membership rather than race.

-Thus, not all out-groups are treated the same: some elicit indifference whereas others become targets of antipathy.
+Thus, not all out-groups are treated the same: some elicit indifference, whereas others become targets of antipathy.
 Stereotypically threatening groups are especially likely to be targeted with violence, but those stereotypes can be tempered with other information.
 If perceptions of intergroup relations can be changed, individuals may overcome hostility toward perceived foes and become more responsive to one another’s grievances.

-The flexible nature of both group membership and intergroup relations offers reason to be cautiously optimistic about the potential for greater cooperation among groups in conflict (be they black versus white or citizens versus police).
+The flexible nature of both group membership and intergroup relations offers reason to be cautiously optimistic about the potential for greater cooperation among groups in conflict (be they Black versus white or citizens versus police).
 One strategy is to bring multiple groups together around a common goal.
-For example, during the fiercely contested 2008 Democratic presidential primary process, Hillary Clinton and Barack Obama supporters gave more money to strangers who supported the same primary candidate (compared to the rival candidate).
+For example, in an experiment conducted during the fiercely contested 2008 Democratic presidential primary process, Hillary Clinton and Barack Obama supporters gave more money to strangers who supported the same primary candidate (compared with the rival candidate).
 Two months later, after the Democratic National Convention, the supporters of both candidates coalesced around the party nominee—Barack Obama—and this bias disappeared.

 Even in cases where it isn’t possible to create a common identity among groups in conflict, it may be possible to blur the boundaries between groups.
-In one recent experiment, we sorted participants into groups—red versus blue team—competing for a cash prize.
+In one recent experiment, we sorted participants into groups—red versus blue—competing for a cash prize.
 Half of the participants were randomly assigned to see a picture of a segregated social network of all the players, in which red dots clustered together, blue dots clustered together, and the two clusters were separated by white space.
 The other half of the participants saw an integrated social network in which the red and blue dots were mixed together in one large cluster.
-Participants who thought the two teams were interconnected with one another reported greater empathy for the out-group players compared to those who had seen the segregated network.
+Participants who thought the two teams were interconnected with one another reported greater empathy for the out-group players compared with those who had seen the segregated network.
 Thus, reminding people that individuals could be connected to one another despite being from different groups may be another way to build trust and understanding among them.